jenkinsci/subversion-plugin/docs/kerberos-auth.md

     Open SUSE 42 with Jenkins 2.32.3
 -   Subversion plugin 2.7.2 has been tested
 -   Oracle JRE 1.8 with JCE installed - details below
--   Kerberos V5 installation and configuration on the master or slave were the jobs with Subversion will run - only MIT Kerberos has been tested on Linux, for Windows no dedicated setup is required
+-   Kerberos V5 installation and configuration on the master or agent were the jobs with Subversion will run - only MIT Kerberos has been tested on Linux, for Windows no dedicated setup is required
 -   A domain account that has access to your Subversion